keu/docs/software/kubepodoperator.md

 > **Note:** Your Airflow scheduler and webserver will remain necessary fixed resources that ensure the rest of your tasks can execute and that your deployment stays up and running.

-In terms of resource allocation, we recommend starting with **10AU** in `Extra Capacity` and scaling up from there as needed.
+In terms of resource allocation, Astronomer recommends starting with **10AU** in `Extra Capacity` and scaling up from there as needed.
 If it's set to 0, you'll get a permissions error:

 ```
 ERROR - Exception when attempting to create namespace Pod.